New York Style Bagels

 Proofing the Bagel Dough

-• Again, lightly oil the top of the dough, cover the bowl with plastic wrap, and refrigerate for 4 – 12 hours.
+- Again, lightly oil the top of the dough, cover the bowl with plastic wrap, and refrigerate for 4 – 12 hours.
 The longer the dough rests, the more flavor it will have.
+Let the dough come to room temperature for 30 minutes before continuing with the shaping steps.

 Bagel Shaping Preparation